Wednesday February 2, 2022

 What is Unit Testing?

-The test cases should be independent of each other.
-You can arrange the test cases in a way defined by you.
+The test cases have to be separate from one another and they can be organized any way you choose.
+Apart from this.
 You can define the cluster – short or long-running test cases.
 Every test should be orthogonal in such a way that it should be independent of other test cases.

 2. High Speed